yash-baroda/Hacktoberfest23/README.md

 ## Additional Information

 - If you have any questions or need further clarification on anything related to this project, feel free to open an issue or join our community chat.

-- By contributing to this repository, you agree to abide by our [Code of Conduct](link-to-code-of-conduct).

 Thank you for your contributions and helping us make this project even better!